reconhub/reconhub.github.io/join.md

 this also includes people contributing to training and capacity building, and people battle-testing our resources in the field.

-To become a member, you need to send an application via the online form provided below, and fulfil at least one contribution criteria.
+To become a member, you need to **send an application** via the online form provided below, and **fulfil at least one contribution criteria**.
 These criteria are detailed in the article 5.2 of our [statutes](documents/statutes_en_1.1.pdf), and can be summarised as: